aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

 **Severity: Moderate**

-- Confidentiality: If administrative information is not kept confiential, effects from losss of confidentiality will likely result in non-security and non-health issues for the members of the organization.
+- Confidentiality: If administrative information is not kept confidential, effects from loss of confidentiality will likely result in non-security and non-health issues for the members of the organization.

 - Availability: Loss of administrative data, while inconvenient for an